wnyc/django-crowdsourcing/docs/producers/options.rst

 **Summary**

 The summary displays on the survey report page below the title.
 You can use html.
+If you leave this field blank, crowdsourcing will use the survey description.
+If that is blank, crowdsourcing will use the survey tease as a last result.

 **Sort by rating**